weswalla/PKM-guide/mind-bike training wheels/networked note-taking.md

 But the truth is, **we are all very familar with graph-based note structures**.
 Just think about [Wikipedia](https://en.wikipedia.org/wiki/Personal_knowledge_management) for example.
 Navigating Wikipedia is really intuitive.

-For some reason, though, this paradign hasn't penetrated personal computers and local file storage.
+For some reason, though, this paradigm hasn't penetrated personal computers and local file storage.
 There is no reason why there is only one way to access a file on a computer.
 With links, we can link a file/note from anywhere else, allowing notes to be stored **contextually** in addition to categorically.

 Networked note-taking is like creating your own personal wiki, with a few added features which make navigating even more intuitive, for example:
 - backlinks